20 Edinburgh Hidden Gems and Secret Spots

 Everyone knows about Edinburgh Castle.
 But just a short taxi or bus ride away, Craigmillar Castle also awaits.
 Just one mile outside the ‘old city walls’ this castle is famous for its connection to Mary Queen of Scots.
 She used the castle as a safe haven in 1566.
 Before its owner, a year later, became her jailer.
 And it is here where you can climb one of Scotland’s oldest tower houses, exploring fascinating features such as the great hall and prison.
 This Scottish castle enjoys wonderful views from the tower across Edinburgh, Holyrood Park and Edinburgh Castle among other landmarks.
 It’s easy to step back in time and get lost in the castles ‘nooks and crannies’ with its mysterious chambers.
 And after, why not pop along to Prestonfield House for an opulent afternoon tea with the peacocks?

 Another short taxi ride, or a pleasant walk from our Edinburgh hotel, you will find the Surgeons’ Hall Museums.
 This award-winning group of museums is home to one of the largest and most historic pathology collections in the UK.
 And is one of the oldest museums in Scotland!
 Interestingly, the collections began in 1699, after ‘natural and artificial curiosities’ were publicly sought for medical teaching.
 And now this place is a source of curiosity, set in a spectacular historic building.
 So this is definitely another place to add to your list of places to visit in Edinburgh.

-If you’re visiting Edinburgh this winter, why not take advantage of our special offers at Parliament House Hotel?
-With our January Indulgence Package and February Winter Warmer, there’s no better time to travel.
+If you’re visiting Edinburgh this spring, why not take advantage of our special offers at Parliament House Hotel?
+With our Spring Special, there’s no better time to travel.